 For example, check the table above to see which CD type is best for your goals.
 You should also find out what fees and rates each account offers.

 SuperMoney’s CD comparison tools make it easy to filter CDs based on your needs and preferences.
-Then compare the CD accounts available side by side and see what other users have to say about each financial institution.
+Compare interest rates, term lengths, penalties, and customer reviews side-by-side to determine which offer is best for your financial situation.